I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 I would also be interested to record stereo sound in the future with 2 dedicated Microphones like the Audio-Technica AT4022* Omnidirectional Condenser Microphone on an Olson Wing array or even the Sennheiser Ambeo VR mic*.

-The Sound Devices MixPre-3 is an audio recorder which is a bit more on the expensive side.
+The Sound Devices MixPre-3 II* is an audio recorder that is a bit more on the expensive side.
 However, the built quality is excellent and I was also told by Sound Devices that it could take a few splashes (but was recommended to buy an additional bag for it to be on the safe side).

 Usually, I am operating the device in basic mode.
 There is also an advanced mode but then you have to adjust quite a bit by yourself.
 I was also told by Sound Devices that an increased sampling rate of 192 kHz is on the wish list of many MixPre-3 users.
 So there might be a chance that the sampling rate will be increased through a firmware update in the future.